-Edward R. Rosenfeld, 35, has served as a director of the Company since February 2008 and has served on the Company's Investment Committee since April 2008.
+Edward R. Rosenfeld, 37, has served as a director of the Company since February 2008 and has served on the Company's Investment Committee since April 2008.
 Mr. Rosenfeld has been Chairman of the Board and Chief Executive Officer since August 2008 after serving as interim Chief Executive Officer of the Company from March 24, 2008 and prior to that, serving as the Executive Vice President of Strategic Planning and Finance of the Company.
 Mr. Rosenfeld has been a member of the executive management team since joining the Company in May 2005.
 Prior to joining the Company, Mr. Rosenfeld was a Vice President with Peter J. Solomon Company, an investment banking boutique, where he specialized in mergers and acquisitions in the retail, apparel and footwear industries.
+Mr. Rosenfeld serves as a director of Summer Search New York City, a non-profit corporation.

-With more than 13 years of experience focused on the retail, apparel and footwear industries, six of which have been with the Company, Mr. Rosenfeld possesses particular knowledge of and experience in the industry that strengthens the Board's collective qualifications, skills and experience.
+With more than 15 years of experience focused on the retail, apparel and footwear industries, eight of which have been with the Company, Mr. Rosenfeld possesses particular knowledge of and experience in the industry that strengthens the Board's collective qualifications, skills and experience.
 Mr. Rosenfeld's background in finance and his analytical skills gained through his years in investment banking provide the Board and the Investment Committee with insight and guidance with respect to, among other things, strategic business development matters.
-Mr. Rosenfeld has strong leadership skills and an in-depth understanding of the Company and its goals from his positions as the Chairman of the Board and Chief Executive Officer.
+Mr. Rosenfeld has strong leadership skills and an indepth understanding of the Company and its goals from his positions as the Chairman of the Board and Chief Executive Officer.